Frequently Asked Questions

 3. What is the best way to make a reservation?

 The best way to make a reservation is by phone.
-Our phone hours are Monday-Saturday from 9:00am-3:00pm.
+Our phone hours are Monday 9:00am to 1pm, and Tuesday - Saturday from 9:00am-5:00pm.
 We return all phone messages as soon as we can, either the same or next business day.

 4. How far in advance do you need to make reservations?

 You are invited to make a reservation at any time, but due to our limited number of tables and the popularity of our Tasting Dinners, reservations tend to book up quickly.
 Our calendar on the website should reflect the most up to date openings and we invite you to ask to be put on our wait list in case of last minute cancellations.
-We open up our calendar at least 4 months in advance from the current date.
-For private events, we can book out farther, please call for availability.
+We open up our calendar at least 2 months in advance from the current date.

 5. Do you accommodate food allergies or dietary restrictions?